BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 We should make it possible to set the types of attributes that users of the framework want from the library and provide options for them to control this.
 See [this blog](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/) for an example.

 ## Decision

+### Activity Source

+Brighter should define its own Activity Source (see [this](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs) note).
+This will allow application developers to enable or disable the source.
+The name of the source should be be:

+*Paramore.Brighter and the version number of the library*

+We do not want to initialize this for both usage as a Command Processor and a Dispatcher implying that the source needs to be created by a stand-alone static class.

+The approach outlined here forms a useful starting point for the [Activity Source](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/):

+* We should create a static class that initializes the Activity Source.
+* We should create a settings class that allows the user to control the attributes that we add to the span.
+* We should create an Enricher that adds the attributes to the span, observing the options set by the user.
+* We should provide a helper class to register the source and ensure no typos in source name cause us trivial issues.

 ### Command Processor